®

 It is very easy to distinguish between the cast and the forged piston.
 Look for material above the pin boss.
 If there is extra mass there, the piston is forged.
 If not, and there are no tool marks to indicate that metal was removed after manufacture, then the piston is cast.
 A forged piston bears the right-angle shape of the manufacturing ram.
 Most modern pistons have expansion-limiting silicon in them, but cast pistons have the most.
 Silicon can make the piston brittle, so manufacturers are careful with its use, especially forged piston manufacturers.
 Cast pistons are light.
 Their multiple-piece steel casting molds allow intricate contours inside and out.
 But die-casting is costly.
 It requires huge, expensive tooling that does only very specific jobs.
 Thus mainly vehicle OEMs use cast pistons, so there aren't many appropriate cast pistons to chose from if you are modifying an engine.
 Cast pistons are very OEM-proprietary.
 Forged pistons by contrast characterize the performance aftermarket.

 For various reasons, forged pistons have more mass than cast pistons.
-The mass in a piston is where it expands the most.
-Also, the same silicon-induced brittleness that can make the cast piston crack when dropped could result in defects during the forging process.
-The forged piston’s extra mass and less silicon result in that piston having to be fitted looser.
-More silicon is used today in forged pistons than was possible before thanks to newer alloys containing nickel, which offsets the brittleness.
+Again, the mass in a piston is where it expands the most.
+Also, the same silicate-induced brittleness that can make the cast piston crack when dropped could result in defects during the forging process.
+The forged piston’s extra mass and less silicate result in that piston having to be fitted looser.
+More silicate is used today in forged pistons than was possible before thanks to newer alloys containing nickel, which offsets the brittleness.
 But they still need extra clearancing.
 Forged pistons also tend to have overly-thick skirts because piston forgers make piston blanks—essentially ingots—from which the piston wholesaler carves out several different sizes and shapes of pistons.
-If the piston for a particular model happens to be the largest the blank supports, it ends up with the thickest skirt.
+If the piston for a particular model happens to be the largest the blank supports, that piston ends up with the thickest skirt.
 This piston is heavy and prone to the most uncontrolled expansion.
 The best forged piston makers such as JE and Wiseco often mill the interior of the piston to ameliorate that.

 Forged pistons have a more highly-compressed metal grain structure that resists the damaging effects of detonation.
 However their main popularity is that they can be had very quickly, and in virtually any configuration desired—even custom ordered.
 Moreover, the forged piston's added crown thickness is welcomed by engine builders as it allows extra valve relief and combustion chamber customization.
 There's a lot of extra material there.
 The forged piston was also the first piston type to adopt the modern high-rpm, ultra-thin piston ring.
 Cast pistons on the other hand are lighter, less expensive, quieter, and longer-lasting.
 Each piston type came from, and is suitable for, a different part of the industry.
 More...
 Think of them in these terms.